-We optimize continuity of care through our focus on three core areas:
+We optimize continuity of care through our focus on four core areas:

 Curant Health provides successful prior authorization and reauthorization partnerships from inception to completion.
 Our prior authorization process is built on a foundation of communication and identification of the patient’s PA need, initiation, completion, submission and finally, the overall application status.
 Additionally, prior authorizations may undergo review by a clinical pharmacist to ensure each submission receives the attention it requires.

 From patient intake, including medication reconciliation, to enhanced medication therapy management, including consistent, regular patient engagement and education to identify and overcome barriers to adherence, the Curant Health team’s accessibility and pharmacological knowledge create a vital bridge between patients and providers.
 We help keep patients adherent to therapy so they enjoy improved therapeutic outcomes.

 Our care management team is comprised of experienced nurses and clinical pharmacists who have extensive knowledge of chronic condition management.
 They are experts in delivering patient-centered support for non-complex and complex patient management.

 We know data are critical to proving value.
 This is why we engage leading providers like Johns Hopkins to prove the value of our own programs.
 For manufacturers, we can provide difficult to acquire, real-world clinical outcomes and other data needed to prove, or improve, access to pharmaceutical therapies and their real-world results.

 COMPARISON OF 2012-2013 DIABETES STUDY RESULTS — PATIENT MPR

 Our patient care management models, built on continuous patient and provider engagement, deliver partner value through real-world results.
 Here’s more proof: